*NEW!* Want to take your 1361 impression up a notch?

 – Invisible seams may be machine-sewn.
 Visible seams must be hand-sewn.

-– Adornments such as tattoos and piercings must be hidden.
+– Adornments such as tattoos and piercings must be hidden or taken out beforehand.
 This includes hair dyed in non-natural colors.
 Please use contacts or obtain a pair of Medieval-style glasses.
+Do your very best to look as medieval as you can.

-– St Brigid’s caps may be used, but should always be combined with a veil.
+– St Brigid’s caps may be used, but should always be combined with a veil, unless you are doing very hard work.

 – Younger women can also wear their hair uncovered, with a 14th century hairstyle.

-– No visible underwear- this goes for men and women.
-For men; make sure your kirtle / jacket is long enough to cover your braies.
-For women; no short-sleeved kirtles or sleeveless surcotes directly on top of linen shifts.
+– No visible underwear – this goes for men and women.
+For men; make sure your kirtle/tunic/jacket is long enough to cover your braies.
+For women; no short-sleeved kirtles or sleeveless surcotes directly on top of linen shifts, and no linen kirtles used as the primary dress.
+Linen is for underwear.

 – Modern makeup is not allowed.